ENV859/LearningFolium/README.md

 1. Open this link: http://leafletjs.com/examples/quick-start/example.html
   This is taken from the Leaflet quickstart (http://leafletjs.com/examples/quick-start/).
 You'll see that it contains all those things that we controlled via Folium – and more.
-2. Now view code behind this web page by hitting ctrl-U with the web page active.
+  2.Now view code behind this web page by hitting ctrl-U with the web page active.
   You'll see it's just text.
 This text includes some HTML and some JavaScript, all of which combines to produce the interactive web page that hosts the map.

 The text behind the web page likely seems a bit mysterious and confusing if you've never seen raw HTML before, but actually its highly structured and somewhat easy to pick out important bits if you know where to look.
 Briefly, the HTML document is split into a head and body.
 The head (lines 3-17) contains meta information about the document, including where modules get imported.
 You can see where Leaflet is imported in line 13.
 And the body contains instructions on how the page should be displayed: what programming elements should appear and where as well as the behaviors associated with them.
 In this quick start example, there's one html object explicitly added to the page: the `<div>` object created in line 22.
 (A `<div>` object defines a section in a web page.)
 However, just after this `<div>`object is added a snipped of JavaScript is run (lines 23-62).
 And in this JavaScript, a Leaflet map is created and set to appear within the`<div>` object (line 25).
 The JavaScript also adds a number of items to our map (lines 27 – 51), and sets a function that listens for the user to click on the map and show the coordinates where he/she clicked (lines 53-58).